Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 4. Remove the Black Plastic Speaker Mount

 Remove the black plastic speaker mount which is glued to the metal frame.
-Start from by pulling the tab away from the mount and gently peel the plastic away from the metal.
+Start by pulling the tab away from the mount and gently peeling the plastic away from the metal.

 5. Cut the Speaker Dome From the Metal Speaker Frame